 A non-accusatory, information gathering approach to investigative interviewing, the PEACE model is considered to be best practice and is suitable for any type of interviewee, victim, witness or suspect.

-Discover the 5 steps of an investigation interview with your free PEACE Investigation Method cheat sheet
+Learn about the 5 steps of an investigation interview with your free PEACE Method cheat sheet